sr-murthy/openai-xpe/README.md

 > [!Note]
 > You will need an [OpenAI platform API key](https://platform.openai.com/docs/api-reference/authentication) to use this tool.

-This README also includes a section showing prompts and responses from OpenAI's [o1-mini model](https://platform.openai.com/docs/models#o1), ending with a personal evaluation.
+This README also includes a section showing prompts and responses from OpenAI's [o1-mini model](https://platform.openai.com/docs/models#o1).

 Installation & Setup
 --------------------